 Amazon Expedition; Oil, and Indigenous Survival.
 This course engages students in advanced examination of emerging communication topics and of topics in a faculty's area of expertise.
+Offered every 2 years.
+3 credits.

-\GL/EC 206 Urban Economics
+GL/EC 206 Urban Economics

-Prerequisites: EC 110: EC 120
+Prerequisites: EC 110; EC 120

-The theory and policy of the growth and development of metropolitan areas: some of the policy-related problems discussed are poverty, residential and commercial land use, and traffic congestion.
+The theory and policy of the growth and development of metropolitan areas; some of the policy-related problems discussed are poverty, residential and commercial land use, and traffic congestion.
+Offered every 2 years.
+3 credits.